jallanxjallan/hhp/content/scenes/KKR Investment.md

 ---
-slug: Scenes:kkr_investment
-title: KKR Investment
-uid: bb549997c017
+uid: 2025-08-30-120023
-last-checked: 2025-08-21
+slug: kkr-investment
-status: 🔳 Placeholder
+status: 🔳
 queue: false
+tags:
+  - "#landmark-cases"
+type: scene
 ---
-#landmark-cases
+## Manuscript

+(Write your draft here...)

+---

+## Prompt

-1. Describe HHP’s role in advising on KKR’s investment in Vinhomes, a major Vietnamese property developer, which was recognized as the
+Describe HHP’s role in advising on KKR’s investment in Vinhomes, a major Vietnamese property developer, which was recognized as the